 What to wear

-You might also want to avoid shirts/ dresses with a small repeating pattern such as checks or stripes.
-This can cause a visual effect known as moire, which isn’t the nicest.
+You might also want to avoid shirts or dresses with a small repeating pattern such as checks or stripes.
+This can cause a visual effect known as moire, which is distracting.

 Hair & make-up

 You might choose to have a professional make-up artist and hairstylist create your look before we shoot.

 I can give you recommendations of wedding HMUAs if this is something you’d like help with.